-Horse-Drawn Yogurt: Stories from Total Loss Farm a collection of true-life stories of a young man’s life on a Vermont farm commune at the height of the back-to-the-land movement
+Horse-Drawn Yogurt: Stories from Total Loss Farm, 2nd Revised Edition is a collection of true-life stories of a young man’s life on a Vermont farm commune at the height of the back-to-the-land movement

 “This book is not a memoir,” Gould says.
 “It’s a patchwork, a comforter.
 I didn’t throw all those old clothes away.
 I cut and pieced them and sewed them together.
 Now they keep me warm.”